roncterry/configure-as-labmachine/README.md

   * X11:RemoteDesktop:x2go

 If you would like to add the **packman** repo, edit the `config/configure-as-labmachine.cfg` file and uncomment and move the packman repo into the `ZYPPER_REPOS_LIST` variable.
 There are other optional and potentially desirable repos commented out as well.
 These can be uncommented and moved into the `ZYPPER_REPOS_LIST` variable in the same manner.
 You may add any additional repos to that variable as well (ensuring that the URL is correct for the distro).

+**Custom RPM Packages to install:**

+If you have additional custom RPM packages you would like installed you can place them in the `rpms` directory.
+They will be installed with zypper when after the standard repos and packages have been added and installed.
+(I.e. this is the way you would install the virtualbmc command - for Leap 15.3 and later the package must be downloaded form the Leap 15.1 repo.)

+**Hook Directory for Custom Commands:**

+If you have any custom scripts you would like to be run you can put them in the `include` directory and if they have the `.sh` filename extension they will be run at the end of the scripts operations.

 # Additional Optional Tools: